 Note that you can have additional bones for Generic and Humanoid types.
 When you have no animations playing using the additional bones, the processing cost should be negligible.
 This cost is even lower if their attachments are non-existent or hidden.

 The number of polygons you should use depends on the visual quality you require and the platform you are targeting.
 These two competing facts are equally true:

 Also consider what else is competing for rendering resources.
 If you have a lot of GameObjects or TerrainThe landscape in your scene.
 A Terrain GameObject adds a large flat plane to your scene and you can use the Terrain’s Inspector window to create a detailed landscape.
 More info

 See in Glossary objects on screen at the same time, consider reducing the polygon count per Mesh.

 Desktop platforms can generally handle more complexity than mobile platforms, but performance on mobile platforms can vary enormously depending on the quality and capacity of the device itself.

 When Unity imports animations, it bakes a Model’s inverse kinematic (IK) nodes into forward kinematicsThe geometry that describes the position and orientation of a character’s joints and bodies.
 Used by inverse kinematics to control character movement.

-When animations are imported, a model’s inverse kinematic (IK) nodes are baked into forward kinematics (FK) and as a result, Unity doesn’t need the IK nodes at all.
-However, if they are left in the model then they will have a CPU overhead even though they don’t affect the animation.
-You can delete the redundant IK nodes in Unity or in the modeling tool, according to your preference.
-Ideally, you should keep separate IK and FK hierarchies during modeling to make it easier to remove the IK nodes when necessary.
+See in Glossary (FK), and so Unity doesn’t need the IK nodes at all.
+However, if they are left in the Model, then Unity still includes them in calculations, even though they don’t affect the animation.
+You can either delete the redundant IK nodes in Unity or in your 3D modeling application.
+To facilitate removing the IK nodes, keep separate IK and FK hierarchies while modeling.